clockshield/hello-world/readme.txt

 I like pokemon and noodles. i wish you could eat noodles in pokemon!!!!!!!!!!
+ My favorite pokemon is Torchic!!!!